 Cancellation of Insurer's Registration.
-The BMA may revoke or suspend Blue Capital Re's license in certain circumstances, including circumstances in which: (i) false, misleading or inaccurate information has been supplied to the BMA by Blue Capital Re or on its behalf; (ii) we have ceased to carry on business; (iii) Blue Capital Re has persistently failed to pay fees due under the Insurance Act; (iv) Blue Capital Re has failed to comply with a condition attached to its registration or with an applicable requirement under the Insurance Act; (v) we are convicted of an offense against a provision of the Insurance Act; (vi) Blue Capital Re has, in the opinion of the BMA, not been carrying on business in accordance with sound insurance principles; or (vii) any of the minimum criteria for registration under the Insurance Act is not or will not have been fulfilled.
+The BMA may revoke or suspend Blue Capital Re's license in certain circumstances, including circumstances in which: (i) false, misleading or inaccurate information has been supplied to the BMA by Blue Capital Re or on its behalf; (ii) submit a declaration certifying compliance with the minimum criteria available to it, minimum margin of solvency, enhanced capital requirements, any restrictions or conditions imposed on its license; (iii) we have ceased to carry on business; (iv) Blue Capital Re has persistently failed to pay fees due under the Insurance Act; (v) Blue Capital Re has failed to comply with a condition attached to its registration or with an applicable requirement under the Insurance Act; (vi) we are convicted of an offense against a provision of the Insurance Act; (vii) Blue Capital Re has, in the opinion of the BMA, not been carrying on business in accordance with sound insurance principles; or (viii) any of the minimum criteria for registration under the Insurance Act is not or will not have been fulfilled.
 If the BMA were to suspend or revoke Blue Capital Re's license, we could lose our exemption under the U.S. Investment Company Act of 1940, as amended (the "Investment Company Act").

 Annual Statutory Financial Statements and Return; Independent Approved Auditor.
-The Insurance Act generally requires all insurers to: (i) prepare annual statutory financial statements and returns; and (ii) appoint an independent auditor who will annually audit and report on such financial statements and returns.
+The Insurance Act generally requires all insurers to: (i) prepare annual statutory financial statements and returns; (ii) submit a declaration certifying compliance with the minimum criteria applicable to it including the minimum margin of solvency, enhanced capital requirements and any restrictions or conditions imposed on its license; and (iii) appoint an independent auditor who will annually audit and report on such financial statements and returns.

 The independent auditor of the insurer must be approved by the BMA and may be the same person or firm that audits the insurer's financial statements and reports for presentation to its shareholders.
 If the insurer fails to appoint an approved auditor or at any time fails to fill a vacancy for such auditor, the BMA may appoint an approved auditor for the insurer and shall fix the remuneration to be paid to the approved auditor.
+The approved auditor is required to issue written notice to the BMA of matters of material significance for the discharge of the BMA's functions as established under the Insurance Act.

 An insurer may file an application under the Insurance Act to have the requirement to file audited statutory financial statements annually with the BMA waived.
 In this instance, Blue Capital Re has obtained such a waiver from the BMA.
-However, beginning December 31, 2014, Blue Capital Re is required to prepare and file annual audited GAAP financial statements with the BMA.
+However, Blue Capital Re is required to prepare and file annual condensed consolidated audited GAAP financial statements with the BMA.